Eschatologue/CM_wiki/docs/spells/3rd-level.md

 You create a twisting pattern of colors that weaves through the air inside a 30-foot cube within range.
 The pattern appears for a moment and vanishes.
 Each creature in the area who sees the pattern must make a Wisdom Saving Throw.
 On a failed save, the creature becomes charmed for the duration.
 While charmed by this spell, the creature is incapacitated and has a speed of 0.

-The spell ends for an affected creature if it takes any damage or if someone else uses an action to shake the creature out of its stupor.
+The spell ends for an affected creature if it takes any damage or if someone else uses an :rsc-action: **Action** to shake the creature out of its stupor.

 ### Incite Greed
 *3rd-level enchantment*